A group of characters is in some sort of fix or trouble. One character steps up and:

-- Tom And Jerry cartoon "Fit to be Tied" featured Spike, while beating Tom, doing something he claimed to have seen on tv.
+- The Tom and Jerry cartoon "Fit to be Tied" features Spike, while beating Tom, doing something he claims to have seen on TV.

-- One episode of The Simpsons featured Homer trying to stop an animal stampede by yelling "Jumanji".
-After it failed, Homer wondered if there was anything from movies worth learning.
+- One episode features Homer trying to stop an animal stampede by yelling "Jumanji".
+After it fails, Homer wonders if there is anything from movies worth learning.

 - In an episode of Pinky and the Brain:

 Brain: I've watched a lot of The Dukes of Hazzard.

 - On Rocky and Bullwinkle, Bullwinkle describes a situation with a lot of $50 words.
 When Rocky asks what it's supposed to mean, Bullwinkle says "I dunno...I heard it on Meet The Press."